Jean-Daniel Cadinot: Biography

 On 23 April 2008, Cadinot died of a heart attack.
 After his death, the company French Art was headed by François Orenn, a classically trained pianist who started working for Cadinot as a score composer and who managed the company from 2002.
 Two unfinished films by Cadinot, Subversion and Le Culte d'Eros, have since been released.
 Orenn also began directing films of his own in Cadinot's style (Anges et Démons and L'Avarice) and with Cadinot's technical crew.

 In 2013, StudioPresse and PinkTv jointly acquired the Cadinot trademark and exclusive distribution rights on all Cadinot movies, including previously unreleased material.
 The website "Cadinot.fr" is owned by StudioPresse, which is known to own other gay labels such Jnrc, Citebeur, GayArabClub etc.

-In October 2023, Editions Hors-Champ will be publishing a book of over a hundred black-and-white and colour photographs taken by Jean-Daniel Cadinot between 1970 and 2005.
+In October 2023, Editions Hors-Champ published a book of over a hundred black-and-white and colour photographs taken by Jean-Daniel Cadinot between 1970 and 2005.
 The editorial project is designed around a bilingual (French-English) biographical note, also illustrated with documents from the family archives.